BoboSchlonz/HoleInTheHeadBobo/README.md

 7. [Bibliography](#bibliography)

 ## Artefact
-My Artefact is a publication by Bart Hughes, "Trepanation the cure for psychosis", published by the Foundation For Independent Thinking in 1970 in Amsterdam.
-In this publication Bart Hughes summarizes and presents all his studies, experiences and research on trepanation and self-trepanation.
+A publication written by Bart Hughes, "Trepanation the cure for psychosis", published by the Foundation For Independent Thinking in 1970 in Amsterdam.
+In this book Bart Hughes summarizes and presents all his studies, experiences and research on trepanation and self-trepanation.

 ### Metadata
 | Tag | Data |